 Several bills were considered in the 108th Congress that would have restructured OFHEO.
-While the proposals took somewhat different approaches to regulatory reform, all appeared to
+While the proposals took somewhat different approaches to regulatory reform, all appeared to at Freddie Mac, by Mark Jickling.

-- abolish OFHEO and reconstitute the GSE regulator within the Department of the Treasury, or as an independent agency; - increase the budget autonomy of the new office by exempting its assessments from the annual appropriations process; and
+• abolish OFHEO and reconstitute the GSE regulator within the Department of the Treasury, or as an independent agency;12